-I am not a philosopher.
-I am not an expert in philosophy.
-I don’t even have a degree in philosophy.
-What I do have, however, is an unhealthy amount of interest in autodidacticism and figuring out the best way to learn about abstract topics.
+I am simply interested in autodidacticism and figuring out the best way to learn about abstract topics.
 This beginner’s guide won’t teach you any philosophy, but I hope it’ll teach you plenty about how to start learning it yourself.

 On human nature and cookies

 Every single day, you come across dozens of philosophers without even realizing it.

 They sneakily walk the streets and look at the world through a completely different perspective than you and I do.
 These peculiar little creatures are ruthlessly curious and will stop at nothing in their quest for understanding.
 They constantly challenge the status quo and never pass up the chance to irritate those around them.
 If you have ever talked to one of them, you know very well the blood of Socrates himself runs through their veins.

 It is no secret that children have a genuine curiosity towards everything that surrounds them.
 They constantly observe their environment—mostly without judgement—and try to make sense of what the hell is going on at every instance.
 As soon as you let your guard down, they bombard you with questions like “what’s this thing?” or “where does this come from?” and of course, the most infamous of all: “… but why?”.

 Whether you like it or not, you were once a philosopher too.
 In fact, we were all born philosophers.
 These constant inquisitive questions can be annoying, yes, but we should never forget they represent something fundamentally human.

 Consider this: we have done dozens of psychological and linguistic experiments with apes in which we taught them how to use sign language.
 Over time, some of the smartest species (e.g. chimpanzees) have become remarkably good at communicating with us.
 They have learned how to convey their emotions quite precisely, answer complex questions, and hold basic conversation with their caretakers.